 EPA and the NJDEP have existing regulations requiring tank owners to provide financial responsibility for the pollution exposure of underground storage tanks.
-The intent of the FUND, under Coverage F, is to fulfill the requirements as well as provide coverage for above ground storage tanks.
+The intent of the FUND, under STORAGE TANK SYSTEMS COVERAGE, is to fulfill the requirements as well as provide coverage for above ground storage tanks.
 The policy form itself is subject to EPA/NJDEP acceptance.

 The FUND will pay on behalf of the local unit, sums, which the local unit shall be legally obligated to pay as damages as a result of bodily injury or property damage, a cleanup caused by a release arising from the operation of an underground storage tank at any scheduled site.
 The claim must be first made against the local unit during the policy period and reported to the FUND during the policy period.
 Above ground storage tanks must comply with all underwriting requirements established by the fund, including compliance testing for above ground storage tanks with underground piping.
 The deadline for compliance testing was 7/1/2013.
 After 7/1/2013, new EJIF members AND current members that acquire the described system must demonstrate compliance with the FUND standards in order to secure coverage for that system.
+Legal defense shall be included subject to the aggregate defense costs limits.